ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 ```

 When this script is executed, the `my-workbook.workbook` is loaded and we loop over every line performing the following transformations:
-1. Bicep property names are not surround by ", so remove them from the property names.
+1. Bicep property names are not surround by ", so we remove them from the property names.
 1. Escape all occurences of ' with \`'.
 This will escape for instance a ' that is used in a query.
 1. Bicep string values should be surround by ', so replace the " surround the values with a '.
-Also removing any trailing , on the line.
+Also removing any trailing , at the end of the line.
-1. Remove the trailing , from non string values.
+1. Remove all trailing , that were skipped by the previous step (e.g. in case of non string property values).
-1. The " in values was escaped with a \ but now that the values are surround with a ', the escape characters is no longer required and we remove it.
+1. The " in values was escaped with a \ but now that the values are surround with a ' the escape character is no longer required and we remove it.
-1. Remove the JSON schema property because it's not necessary.
+1. Remove the JSON schema property.
 1. Replace all environment specific values with variables/parameters.
 E.g. `my-api-management-dev` becomes `${apimResourceName}`.

 The result is a Bicep file that looks like [my-workbook-definition.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/exports/my-workbook-definition.bicep).

 You can put the contents of the definition file in the following Bicep script as the value of the `definition` variable.
-That variable will be converted into string using the `string()` function, so it can be used as the value of the `serializedData` property.
+Before setting the `serializedData` property, the variable is converted to a string using the `string()` function.

 ```bicep
 param name string = 'my-workbook'